strykesg/ea/finetuner/README.md

 - **Q4_K_M**: Final quantization for deployment

 **DeepSeek-V2-Lite** is a 2.8B parameter model optimized for general language tasks with excellent long-context capabilities.

+The fine-tuner automatically configures **RoPE (Rotary Position Embedding) scaling** for DeepSeek models to handle the extended sequence lengths.
+This includes:

+- **Dynamic scaling** with optimized parameters for long-context understanding
+- **Automatic type conversion** to ensure compatibility with Unsloth
+- **Model config patching** to fix any integer/float mismatches in the original model configuration

+This enables efficient processing of long-form content while maintaining positional understanding.

 ## 📝 License